 No, you should not use the new COVID-19 consult form for non-COVID-19 related cases.
 We will still continue to have employees with non-COVID-19 related health needs.
 Please use the standard consult form for these situations.

-Yes, all COVID-19 paid leave benefits (EPSL, eFMLA, and BOR leave) may be used if your child/children must enroll in online learning due to COVID-19.
+For calendar year 2020, all COVID-19 paid leave benefits (EPSL, eFMLA, and BOR leave) may be used if your child/children must enroll in online learning due to COVID-19.
 This applies if your school district offers a hybrid offering of in-person instruction and online instruction.

 No, COVID-19 paid leave benefits are not applicable if your child’s school disctrict has a fully in-person learning option available.